 By now, you probably received or will soon receive your Economic Impact Payment, or EIP (commonly referred to as the “stimulus check”).
 With so much financial uncertainty surrounding COVID-19, it’s natural if your initial reaction is to tuck the check away into your savings account for safekeeping.
 We asked Robert Schell, U.S. Bank financial industry and regulatory affairs expert, about recommended ways to use your EIP.

 His initial advice?
-“Once you get the check, the money's yours, you can do whatever you want,” says Schell.
+“Once you get the check, the money's yours, you can do whatever you want,” says Robert.
 “I always encourage people to do whatever makes them happy.”

-According to Schell, there is no right or wrong way to spend or save your Economic Impact Payment, as it varies on individual or family circumstances.
+According to Schell, there is no right or wrong way to spend or save your stimulus check, as it varies on individual or family circumstances.
 However, it is important to understand the purpose of why the Treasury Department and the Internal Revenue Service (IRS) are distributing these payments and when they’re meant to be used.

 “The time for the stimulus is the whole period the economy is being challenged by forced shutdowns and social distancing,” Schell says.
 “Putting your money in the reserve to cover rainy days is reasonably expected in the near-term but this money is not meant for a long-term, nest-egg kind of savings.
 Save it for a rainy day, as long as you think that rainy day is coming within this challenging economic horizon.”